Best Hostels in Japan: Stylish and Budget Friendly Options

 Kiyasato Ihatov is close to wonderful Shiretoko Natural Park, which is unfortunately a little hard to get to unless you have your own private car.
 The owners can however also book a tour for you that daily departs from the hostel including guide and a round-trip transportation (for 5000 yen per person).

-Kerama Backpackers in Tokashiki Island – Okinawa: True Island Life
+Kerama Backpackers in Tokashiki Island – Okinawa: enjoy the island life

 In Tokashiki Island of Okinawa, which is easily accessible bv ferry from Naha, I always stay at Kerama Backpackers Hostel.
 The hostel occupies and old but well maintained building with all the amenities that a solo traveler will need.
 There is a common kitchen, multiple showers and a grocery store nearby.
 The owner also offers free shuttle service to the beaches.
 You can get a dorm bed for around 2500 Yen a night.

 Ichi the Hostel in Hiwasa – Shikoku: hostel with a pub

 Located in beautiful Hiwasa town in Tokushima prefecture, Ichi the Hostel is a great base to explore the coastal towns of Tokushima Prefecture.
 In addition to the immaculately kept rooms, the hostel has a cozy common and very stylish pub occupying the adjacent shack.